 It’s easy to become overrun by paper — it arrives in the mail, comes home with kids, and lives with us as memorabilia we don’t know what to do with.
 Paper piles can become a serious source of stress when we can’t find what we need and don’t know what we have.
-Here are some resources for managing your paper documents, especially the ones needed for taxes.
+Here are some suggestions for managing your paper documents.

-Are piles of paper scattered throughout your home?
+Tackle the Piles – Are piles of paper scattered throughout your home?
 I call that system, “file by pile.”
-It can actually work, but you must schedule time regularly to go through the pile(s).
+It can actually work, but you must schedule time regularly to go through them.
+Start by getting them all together, and work from the top down.
+Sort everything into categories of ACT (bills), KEEP (reference or taxes), and TOSS (trash, recycle or shred).
 If you have trouble getting started, set a timer for 15 minutes.
 Here’s a free, 30 minute class to try if procrastination is getting the better of you.

-Going paperless is a way to simplify, but it’s not necessarily simple.
+Consider Digital Options – Going paperless is a way to simplify, but it’s not necessarily simple.
 You can get started by following these steps.
-Additionally, don’t save documents, in files or digitally, that you don’t need.
+Don’t save documents, in files or digitally, that you don’t need.
 You can toss receipts for things you won’t need proof of purchase for, paid utility bills, or ATM/bank statements after reconciling.

-When you’re going through your paper piles, humor really matters.
-A reliable source of it is The Onion.
-I’ve often wondered how they do it.
-Well, as you might imagine, even they have a system which – like dealing with paper – begins with overwhelm and funnels it all down to the stuff worth keeping.
+Keep a Sense of Humor – When you’re going through your paper piles, it helps to make it fun.
+Play some music, put on a show, or get inspired by the knowledge that you’re not alone in your productivity struggles when you read something like this from The Onion.
+I’ve often wondered how that “news” source manages to crank out so much funny stuff.
+No surprise, even they have a system which – like dealing with paper – begins with overwhelm and funnels it all down to the stuff worth keeping.